igoracportela/set_parser/README.md

 # SetParser

-With this gem you'll can parse text file easily, input a txt file and output a format hash.
-It was created with this data below:
+With this gem you'll can parse text file easily, input a txt file and output a formated hash.
+Check the example below:

 ## Input
 ```